kube-vip/website/content/docs/modes/arp.md

   kube-vip ARP mode
 ---

 ARP (sometimes referred to as layer 2 as it's updating the underlying network topology) is a simplistic protocol that is used to update the underlying network that in order to reach a certain IP address traffic should be sent to a specific piece of hardware.
-ARP will typically broadcast updates to the entire network that update the IP to Hardware (MAC) mapping this ensures traffic is sent to the correct physical or virtual network nic.
+ARP mode works by broadcasting ARP announcements when the virtual IP (VIP) transitions between nodes.
+These broadcasts update the ARP tables across the network, changing the IP-to-MAC address mapping from the previous node's interface to the current active node's interface.
+This ensures that subsequent traffic destined for the VIP is forwarded to the correct physical or virtual network interface.

 ### Control plane